tilt-dev/api.tilt.dev/docs/kubernetes/image-map-v1alpha1.md

   A fully-qualified image reference, including a name and an immutable tag.

   The image will not necessarily have the same repo URL as the selector.
 Many Kubernetes clusters let you push to a local registry for local development.

+- **buildStartTime** (MicroTime)

+  Timestamp indicating when the image started building.

+  Intended to be used to determine which file changes were picked up by the image build.
+We can assume that any file changes before this timestamp were definitely included in the image, and any file changes after this timestamp may not be included in the image.

+  <a name="MicroTime"></a>
+  *MicroTime is version of Time with microsecond level precision.*